lowcoder-org/lowcoder/docs/build-apps/design-app-ui/style-theme-and-usability.md

 scanner
 ```

-Avoid using class names that may change with iterations, such as `sc-dkiQaF bfTYCO`.Openblocks supports [CSS pre-processor](https://stylis.js.org/), you can use CSS nesting to improve efficiency, for example:
+Avoid using class names that may change with iterations, such as `sc-dkiQaF bfTYCO`.Lowcoder supports [CSS pre-processor](https://stylis.js.org/), you can use CSS nesting to improve efficiency, for example:

 ```css
 .text1 {